dkeithdj/dev.to/blog-posts/blinks-on-aws-with-sst/blinks-on-aws-with-sst.md

 ...
 ```

-This is the final project structure
+Now this is the final project structure

 ```bash
 .